 Your guitar is surrounded by many things that emit or produce EMI, or Electromagnetic Interference.
 Look around you – you’re probably in front of a computer, near some lighting, and most likely close to some electrical lines.
 These are all sources of EMI, and there are thousands of them all around us.
 Your guitar will pick up a multitude of these.
 However, if you properly ground your guitar, you can get your guitar as quiet as it can be (single coils will still hum), and not introduce sound via improper grounding.

 Guitar Grounding Myths:

 There are a few Guitar Grounding Myths that we want to dispel:

 More Is Better:

 Definitely not.
-Proper grounding means it only needs to properly connect to ground once.
+Proper grounding means it only needs to connect correctly to the ground once.
 Grounding items multiple times creates a few problems.
-For one, using wire to ground a series of pots in a circle creates a really basic one-turn coil.
+For one, using wire to ground a series of pots in a circle creates a one-turn coil.
 If you’ve checked out our article on humbuckers, then you know that EMI usually enters the coil, not through the magnetic field.
 Creating a loop of ground connections will introduce noise into your signal.

 Take a look at the following images.
 You’ll see an incorrect and proper way to ground a Gibson Les Paul®.

 Grounding your strings is essential for having a quieter guitar.
 If you’ve ever noticed your guitar’s noise get quieter when you touch the strings, you might have thought your body grounds your guitar’s parts.
 You’d be wrong if you did.
 It turns out, a human being makes a pretty good EMI (Electromagnetic Interference) antennae!
 Your body is an antenna for all sorts of EMI, so when you touch your guitar strings, the guitar is grounding you!
 Pretty cool, right?